 - Find the most suitable way of walking for you.
 As soon as possible, go for a walk outside, on gradually longer distances.

 - Limit the time spent standing still or sitting with your foot on the ground.
 Or standing in place.
 Because in these moments, blood circulation is less activated than when walking or downhill.

-- Wear compression socks or stockings (see on Amazon) if you have no contraindications and if it seems acceptable and practical for your case.
+- Wear compression socks or stockings class 2 (see on Amazon) if you have no contraindications and if it seems acceptable and practical for your case.
 You can buy them at the pharmacy or online.
 They are covered by health insurance and mutual insurance if you have a prescription from your physiotherapist or doctor (in France).

 - Several times a day, elevate your foot.